rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 Here’s a simplified version of the declaration of `filterIsInstance` from the Kotlin standard library.

-Listing 11.9.
+::: info Listing 11.9.
 A simplified implementation of `filterIsInstance`

 ```kotlin
 inline fun <reified T>
         Iterable<*>.filterIsInstance(): List<T> {